ManapatWeeramongkolkul/google-tourism-planner-project/README.md

    - Generate a pdf file containing the user's details
      - Create a table from the list of trip events
    - Save the file to a Google Cloud Storage bucket
-   - Return fulfillment_response to the Dialogflow CX agent containing the url to the pdf file
+   - Return session_info to the Dialogflow CX agent containing the url to the pdf file
 5. payment
    - Query total amount due from a user's id
    - Return calculated cost due to the Dialogflow CX agent